 Define where the pipeline should find input data and save output data.

-Path to comma-separated file containing information sample names and paths to corresponding FASTA files.
+Path to comma-separated file containing sample names and paths to corresponding FASTA files, and optional annotation files.

 required